 Park Hyatt

-The Park Hyatt logo serves as a visual manifesto of what the company represents.
+The Park Hyatt logo is a visual manifesto of what the company represents.
 The design combines minimalism and sophistication to create an image of modern elegance and class.
 The choice of serif typeface gives it a sophisticated feel and suggests a company that understands the finer things in life.
 In addition, the horizontal lines framing the word mark serve as visual anchors, signaling strength and reliability.
-These design elements are carefully selected to merge into a brand image that speaks volumes, conveying the essence of luxury, modernity, and sustainability that Park Hyatt strives to provide to its discerning guests.
+These design elements are carefully selected to merge into a brand image that speaks volumes, conveying the essence of luxury, modernity, and sustainability that Park Hyatt strives to provide its discerning guests.

 Ritz-Carlton